klebster2/vimrc/README.md

 When in normal mode, the LSP will have already run and will be highlighting areas of code syntax.

-To go to diagnostics use `<SPACE>+e` to open a floating window containing the LSP diagnostic (what smells bad according to the LSP)
+To go to diagnostics use `<SPACE>+e` to open a floating window containing the LSP diagnostic (according to the LSP)

-To go to diagnostics use `<SPACE>+q` to open a floating window of LSP diagnostics `[d` to go to the previous LSP diagnostic and `]d` to go to the next LSP diagnostic
+To go to diagnostics use `<SPACE>+q` to open a floating window of LSP diagnostics

+While in normal mode use `[d` to go to the previous LSP diagnostic and `]d` to go to the next LSP diagnostic

 Also see `: help vim.diagnostic.*` for documentation on any of the functions.

 #### Copilot scrolling

 According to the docs you can use Alt+] / Alt+[ to cycle through suggestions.

 #### More mappings

-Go to `./nvim/lua/keymappings.lua` for more mappings
+Go to `./nvim/lua/keymappings.lua` for the basic set of mappings (with the current configuration, you can use `<leader>m`).